SmileML-Engineering/FRST/README.md

 * Joy
 * Sadness
 * Surprise
-For any given frame, the

 <img src="./imgs/AdaAnnotations.gif"
      alt="Example of gesture/emotion sequence"
      width=500>
 ---
 ### Train Test Split
 The suggested split for this dataset is between actors.
-Of the all 60 actors, 6 are kept as validation, 6 as testing, which leaves 488888888 actors for training.
+Of the all 60 actors, 6 are kept as validation, 6 as testing, which leaves 48 actors for training.
 This data split is chosen because of the presence of very similar frames for any given actor.
 If even non-identical frames from an actor were present in training and test data this would result in an inflated test accuracy.

 ---
 ## Dataset Layout